Skip to main content

 What is shadow AI?

-Shadow AI refers to the unsanctioned use of artificial intelligence tools or models by employees without IT approval, security oversight, or formal governance.
-Common examples include using ChatGPT to summarize internal documents, browser extensions that silently pass data to third-party AI APIs, and AI features embedded in sanctioned SaaS tools that activate without IT awareness.
+Shadow AI is the use of artificial intelligence tools, models or embedded AI features by employees without IT approval, security oversight or formal governance.
+It includes generative AI tools accessed through personal accounts, AI-powered browser extensions, AI features embedded in sanctioned SaaS platforms that activate without IT awareness and autonomous AI agents operating without documented access controls.

 How do you detect shadow AI in your organization?